 |実務経験のある教員による授業科目Class taught by instructors with practical experience

 This course is intended to introduce students to the field of human resource management (HRM).
 Students learn theories and applications involved in effectively managing people in organizations.

-Unlike many other fields in business and economics, practices of HRM are influenced greatly by country-specific factors such as labor law, social customs, economic development stage and workforce structure.
-So, I will spend most time in explaining practices among Japanese firms.
+Unlike many other fields in business and economics, policies and practices of HRM are influenced greatly by country-specific factors such as labor law, social customs, economic development stage and workforce structure.
+So, I will spend most time in explaining Japanese cases.
 But some common theories and international comparative perspectives are introduced as well.